Vietnam.vn - Nền tảng quảng bá Việt Nam

 Stone tablet with oldest ghost drawing found in Babylon

-The small stone tablet, which fits in the palm of a hand, and the cuneiform writing on it, an ancient Middle Eastern script that describes human rituals involving ghosts.
+The small stone tablet, which could fit in the palm of a hand, and the cuneiform writing on it, was an ancient Middle Eastern script that described human rituals involving ghosts.
 Upon closer inspection, Finkel discovered an intricate painting that was almost invisible to the naked eye, and realized that the ghost and the woman in the painting were tools to assist in some kind of exorcism ritual, performed by an exorcist.

 Ngo Nhung (Source: Sina)